Fisheye lens: Mapping function

 The subject is placed in the image by the lens according to the mapping function of the lens.
-The mapping function gives r, the position of the object from the center of the image, as a function of f, the focal length, and θ, the angle from the optical axis. is measured in radians.
+The mapping function gives r, the position of the object from the center of the image, as a function of f, the focal length, and θ, the angle from the optical axis, in radians.

 Other mapping functions (for example Panomorph Lenses) are also possible for enhancing the off-axis resolution of fisheye lenses.

 With appropriate software, the curvilinear images produced by a fisheye lens can be remapped to a conventional rectilinear projection.
 Although this entails some loss of detail at the edges of the frame, the technique can produce an image with a field of view greater than that of a conventional rectilinear lens.
 This is particularly useful for creating panoramic images.

 All types of fisheye lenses bend straight lines.
 Aperture angles of 180° or more are possible only with large amounts of barrel distortion.